 Prevailing share price: BGHL's shares currently trade at a discount to NAV and have done so for several years.
-The level of discount is monitored actively, and measures continue to be taken to try and narrow the discount.
 However, this is a function of supply and demand for BGHL's shares in the market and cannot therefore be controlled by the Board.
-The key element of the programme by which the Board seeks to manage the level of discount is the share buy back programme.
-For so long as the prevailing share price remains markedly less than NAV, it is value accretive to shareholders when BGHL buys back its own shares at that price.
-The Board authorised share buy backs on an opportunistic but regular basis throughout the Period and anticipates continuing this policy during 2017.
+The key element of the programme by which the Board seeks to manage the level of discount has been the share buy back programme.
+For so long as the prevailing share price is markedly less than NAV, it is value accretive to shareholders when BGHL buys back its own shares at that price.
 In considering other interventions that might influence the level of discount, the Board seeks to avoid significantly increasing the total expense ratio and to favour actions which are persistent in their effect, as opposed to short term and transient.